BIP: Engineering Ethics

 Travelling to Vaasa

-Please plan to arrive latest on Sunday, 5 October, and depart earliest on Saturday, 11 October.
+Please plan to arrive latest on Sunday, 27 September 2026, and depart on Saturday, 3 October 2026.

 Tip: Compare flight prices from your city to Vaasa (with a transfer in Helsinki or Stockholm) against flying to Helsinki and then taking a train or bus to Vaasa.
 Flights to Vaasa can sometimes cost the same—or even less—than the train fare from Helsinki, and they cut travel time from four hours to just one.
+However, if you prefer a more environmentally friendly option, the train ride from Helsinki is a great choice.

 Accommodation